jlevy/og-equity-compensation/README.md

 Next is taxes:

-- [**Tax Basics**](#how-equity-is-granted): Many of the headaches of equity compensation involve how it is taxed, including ordinary income tax, long-term capital gains tax, and the (to many unfamiliar but sometimes very important) alternative minimum tax.
+- [**Tax Basics**](#how-equity-is-granted): Many of the headaches of equity compensation involve how it is taxed, including ordinary income tax, long-term capital gains tax, and the lesser-known but sometimes critical alternative minimum tax.
 - [**Taxes on Equity Compensation**](#taxes-on-equity-compensation): How much tax you owe is greatly affected by the kind of equity you have (such as restricted stock awards, stock options, or RSUs), when you choose to pay (including 83(b) elections), and when you choose to